 In August of 1958, the REA loan funds were approved and two new buildings were built.
 New lines were installed and the company went to dial service.
 The number of customers increased to 175 in Windthorst.
 The Scotland exchange, which was previously part of the Windthorst exchange, was added in 1963.
 The Bluegrove exchange was added in 1969.
 This exchange was previously part of the Joy exchange.
 In 1970, the company acquired the area around the Lake Kickapoo and built the Lake Kickapoo exchange.
 Community Telephone went to one-party service throughout all exchanges in 1974 and in 1975 the company added the Lake Arrowhead exchange.
 Also, in the same year, it installed digital T-Carrier and added Direct Distant Dialing to all exchanges.

-Community Telephone Company, Inc. has a nine-member Board of Directors and employees 7 full time employees and several part time employees.
+Community Telephone Company, Inc. has a Four-member Board of Directors and a four-member Advisory Board.
 To learn more about Community Telephone Company, Inc., call 940-423-6201.